docker-archive/classicswarm/userguide.md

 page_keywords: docker, swarm, clustering
 ---

-# Docker Swarm: a Docker-native clustering system
+# Docker Swarm

-Docker `swarm` helps you control a cluster of Docker hosts (known as nodes) and expose them as a single "virtual" host.
+Docker Swarm is native clustering for Docker.
+It turns a pool of Docker hosts into a single, virtual host.

-The Docker `swarm` manager can be interacted with using the Docker API, which means any tool which can communicate with a Docker Daemon using that API, can control a Docker swarm transparently: dokku, fig, krane, flynn, deis, docker-ui, shipyard, drone.io, Jenkins... and of course the Docker client itself.
+Swarm serves the standard Docker API, so any tool which already communicates with a Docker daemon can use Swarm to transparently scale to multiple hosts:
+Dokku, Compose, Krane, Flynn, Deis, DockerUI, Shipyard, Drone, Jenkins... and, of course, the Docker client itself.

-Like the other Docker projects, `swarm` follows the "batteries included but removable" principle.
+Like other Docker projects, Swarm follows the "batteries included but removable" principle.
 It ships with a simple scheduling backend out of the box, and as initial development settles, an API will develop to enable pluggable backends.
-The goal is to provide a smooth out-of-box experience for simple use cases, and allow swapping in more powerful backends, like `Mesos`, for large scale production deployments.
+The goal is to provide a smooth out-of-box experience for simple use cases, and allow swapping in more powerful backends, like Mesos, for large scale production deployments.

 ## Installation